IPFC/ipfc-extension/README.md

 ⚠️ Keep in mind that HMR only works for your background entry.

 `$ npm run build-zip`
-Build a zip file following this format <name>-v<version>.zip, by reading name and version from manifest.json file.
+Build a zip file with the resulting filename format `<name>-v<version>.zip`, by reading name and version from manifest.json file.
 Zip file is located in dist-zip folder. this will zip the build dist folder, so make sure you run `$ npm run build` first

 ## build from docker (currently only for production)